Deep-MI/fsqc/README.md

 - outlier module

-This is a module to detect extreme values among the subcortical ('aseg') segmentations.
+This is a module to detect extreme values among the subcortical ('aseg') segmentations as well as the cortical parcellations.
+If present, hypothalamic and hippocampal subsegmentations will also be included.

 The outlier detection is based on comparisons with the distributions of the sample as well as normative values taken from the literature (see References).